 WRITING REQUIREMENT: This course has a 2000-word writing requirement.
 For more information about UF's writing requirement, see https://catalog.ufl.edu/UGRD/student-responsibilities/writing-requirement/ In essence, your papers are evaluated not only for content but also for construction and writing style.

-\Please note: An earned grade of C minus will not be a qualifying grade for your major, minor, Gen. Ed., or basic distribution credits.
+Please note: A minimum grade of C is required for general education credit.
+An earned grade of C minus will not be a qualifying grade for your major, minor, Gen. Ed., or basic distribution credits.

 Grade Point Totals: